-The Aarey trail is one of the best destinations to cycle in the city of Mumbai.
-The tiny village is often called as the ‘Aarey Milk Colony’.
+The Aarey trail is one of the best place to cycle in the city of Mumbai.
+The tiny village is often called as ‘Aarey Milk Colony’.
 Milk plants with innumerable cattle’s grazing in the open fields has given a natural identity to this place.
-The area has a dense green cover and makes it one of the most preferred places for morning activities after the adjacent Sanjay Gandhi National Park.
+The area has a dense green cover and makes it one of the most preferred places for morning activities; identical to Sanjay Gandhi National Park.
 A popular choice for fitness enthusiast and nature lovers, Aarey also attracts visitors because of Filmcity and Chota Kashmir (Chota means small).

 Film city, is a place where Bollywood movies and television serials are shot while Chota Kashmir is a recreational garden area featuring a lake.
-There are paddle boats which are used mostly by tourist arriving from other states in India.
+There are paddle boats used mostly by tourist arriving from other parts of India.

-I and my friend Shantanu Singh rode on this stretch on a Sunday morning.
-We arrived there early at 06:15 am and it was dark so we decided to wait for the sun to be up.
-Shantanu is a local resident of Royal Palms – which is a resident place housing buildings inside Aarey.
+My friend Shantanu Singh and I rode on this stretch on a Sunday morning.
+We arrived early at the Goregoan east entrance at 06:15 am, and decided to wait for the sunrise.
+Shantanu is a local resident of Royal Palms – which is a residential locality housing buildings inside Aarey.
 Shantanu was my guide during this ride and I kept following him.

-On the way back, we got many photographic moments.
+On the way back, we got many photo opportunities.
 We stopped at one of the village which had an abandoned well.
-The area was perfect to unleash our creative sides so went about testing new ways to click pictures.
+The area was perfect to explore our creative sides so went about trying new tricks and clicked pictures.

 On return, Shantanu accompanied me till the start point or the exit of Aarey from where we had started.
-My misfortunes continued with a punctured tyre just after riding for couple of kilometres.
-I didn’t have any spare tube or tools to fix it up and had to take a Taxi right upto a cycle shop near my house.
+A couple of kilometers of cycling and my misfortunes continued with a punctured tyre.
+I didn’t have a spare tube or tools to fix it up, so took a taxi right upto a cycle shop near my house.

 Author: Vijay Malhotra, Mumbai